kyma-project/kyma/docs/04-operation-guides/operations/08-install-uninstall-upgrade-kyma-module.md

 ## Uninstall a Kyma module

 To uninstall a Kyma module, use the `kubectl delete` command.
-Delete the module configuration and the module manager.
-Use paths from the table in the [Install a Kyma module section](#install-a-kyma-module).
+First, delete the module configuration, and then the module manager.
+Use the paths from the table in the [Install a Kyma module](#install-a-kyma-module) section.
 Run:

 ```bash
 kubectl delete {PATH_TO_THE_MODULE_CUSTOM_RESOURCE}